floss1138/dbDotCad/README.md

 It is possible to select or zoom to an entity (block) by using the HANDLE identifier.
 Issue the command SLELECT or ZOOM (_SELECT or _ZOOM if not using an English version of AutoKad).
 If zooming, first select O for object, then enter `(HANDENT "1234")` where 1234 is the HANDLE identification, without the apostrophe added by the ATTOUT command.

 It is planned to separate out all the BLOCKNAMES found onto a different spreadsheet tabs.
+BLOCKNAMES will be trimmed to remove leading or trailing spaces.
 A current implementation has only limited blocks which will be treated as special cases, these are:
 NAME (the default if the block is not named)
 PINL